DEXOW/gloflow/README.md

     php artisan migrate
     ```

-9. Build the frontend:
+9. Seed the database:

     ```shell
+    php artisan db:seed --class=ProductsSeeder
+    php artisan db:seed --class=RolesSeeder
+    php artisan db:seed --class=UsersSeeder
+    ```

+10. Build the frontend:
+    ```shell
     npm run build
     ```
-10. Start the development server:
+11. Start the development server:

     ```shell
     php artisan serve
     ```

-11. Visit `http://localhost:8000` or `http://127.0.0.1:8000` in your web browser to access the CRM system.
+12. Visit `http://localhost:8000` or `http://127.0.0.1:8000` in your web browser to access the CRM system.

 ---

 With these steps, you'll have the Gloflow CRM system up and running on your local environment.

+Once the Gloflow CRM system is ready, you can login to the dashboard as an admin by locating the login page and entering the following credentials :

+    Email : it.admin@gloflow.com
+    Password : admin.password